Estimated reading time: 4 minutes

 John’s latest descendant, Richard Erle Drax is now the Member of Parliament for South Dorset.
 He is also the biggest private landowner in Dorset, controlling more than 15,000 acres of the county.

 As slave owners go, this doesn’t appear to have been a major interest in the landowning family’s business.
-According to The Great Landholders of Great Britain and Ireland 1883, which History Guild Members can read in the Library, the family owned over 26,000 acres of land in the UK at the time, and even more overseas.
+According to The Great Landholders of Great Britain and Ireland 1883, the family owned over 26,000 acres of land in the UK at the time, and even more overseas.
 While it appears they were arguably wealthier than the Gladstones (who owned just under 7,000 acres in 1883), they weren’t so heavily involved in the business of sugar.

 Thanks to the vast sums involved, the government couldn’t go to a few people or banks and borrow 40% of its income!
 Instead it went to a syndicate led by Nathan Mayer Rothschild and his brother-in-law Moses Montefiore.
 This leads to the other side of the coin – institutions that went on to benefit from the compensation payments.